5 Reasons Marketers Need Basic Coding Skills

 Understanding CSS in particular but also HTML, can greatly benefit you when you’re conducting competitor research.
 Knowing HTML can tell you how the site is structured and where they may be using their keywords such as: H1 tags, image alt attributes, meta descriptions and more.
 CSS can tell you a little bit about how they achieved their website’s look and feel.
 And understanding these two coding languages together, as noted in the Econsultancy article linked in the heading, can also give you insights into how the site was built in terms of responsive design or mobile -first etc.

-With a little understand of CSS and HTML you can really start to jazz up your blog posts with images, links, highlighted text, tables and more.
+With a little understanding of CSS and HTML you can really start to jazz up your blog posts with images, links, highlighted text, tables and more.
 Also understanding the structure of HTML allows you to ensure all your content is properly structured for both users to read and understand, but all so search engines, which is powerful knowledge for any marketer.

 Start Learning Now

 I realize not everyone has a design and development team at their disposal to ask questions and learn coding from, but with websites like Codecademy and HTML5 doctor and the numerous web development forums out there, you really can teach yourself the basics.
 All you need is the programme Notepad++ installed on your computer so you can begin writing your own code and voila, you’re away.
-Even with out Notepad++ you can try writing bits of HTML and CSS directly into the text tab of your WordPress documents too.
+Even without Notepad++ you can try writing bits of HTML and CSS directly into the text tab of your WordPress documents too.

 Are there any tools and resources you can recommend to me for learning more CSS and HTML5?